FOSS4GAcademy/GST103FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 ![Smaller Overlap Issue](figures/Smaller_Overlap_Issue.png "Smaller Overlap Issue")

 23. To resolve this, simply select the affected vertices with the Node tool, and snap them back into place.
-The overlap is so small you won’t see them move, however, the overlap will be resolved with due to the Topological editing setting.
+The overlap is so small you won’t see them move, however, the overlap will be resolved due to the Topological editing setting.
 21. The remaining overlaps can be fixed in the same fashion.
 22. From the Topology Checker panel click on the first Gap error in the list (for Feature ID 0).
 Again you will be zoomed to the location of the error (shown in figure below).